-What we don’t: Not compatible with a hydration reservoir and doesn't come with bottles.
+What we don’t: Smells terrible and doesn't come with bottles.

 UltrAspire doesn’t have the recognition of many of the brands above, but their Momentum Race Vest is a comfortable option for race day and training runs alike.
 Its most notable feature is its contoured fit, which traces the curves of the torso better than most of the competition.
 The result is a streamlined build that rides close to the body and effectively distributes the load.
 And unlike many of the other designs on this list that can only accommodate two bottles, the Momentum fits four 550-milliliter flasks (sold separately), which is great news for those who prefer bottles over bladders.

-Unfortunately for some, the Momentum doesn’t have a spot for a reservoir.
-Unless we have regular access to water along the way, this makes the Momentum Race Vest less attractive for self-supported runs.
+Unfortunately for some, the Momentum doesn’t have a spot for a reservoir, although you can finagle about a liter’s worth into the small rear compartment.
+Unless we have regular access to water along the way, this makes the Momentum Race Vest less attractive for unsupported runs.
 But our biggest gripe has to do with its smell: out of the box, the Momentum reeked of plastic—so much so that we thought we had a gas leak in our house.
 The stink does wear off over time though, and we appreciate touches like the soft microfiber edges (great for running without a shirt) and highly useful magnetic pill pocket (we wish every vest had one).
 Not to mention, this vest is a steal at $80 for runners who already own hydration flasks.